How Does Turn Ordering Work in Doubles Pickleball?

 (Steve is outside the court because you always have to serve from behind the outer line.
 Eve is also a little closer to the center than Bob; this is a common strategy to make it easier to hit the ball.)

-Player 1 on the serving team serves the ball diagonally across the court (shouting, “0-0-1”).
+The first player on the serving team serves the ball diagonally across the court (shouting, “0-0-2”).
 Let’s say the receiving team hits it back, the serving team hits it back, and the receiving team misses the ball — committing a fault.
 The serving team wins a point, and players 1 and 2 on the serving team physically switch positions, (keeping the same server numbers).
-Since player 1 served last time, they serve again (“1-0-1”):
+Since player 2 served last time (because this is the first round), they serve again from the left position (“1-0-2”):

-Now, player 2 does a great serve, the receiving team hits the ball back, and player 2’s team screws up and misses the ball, or maybe hits it out of the court.
-The serving team committed a fault again.
-The receiving team still can’t score a point, but the serving player needs to change because player 2 screwed up.
-However, this time it was player 2 and not player 1 — so the ball needs to go to the opposing team!
-So, all the server numbers reset.
-The receiving team becomes the serving team, the serving team becomes the receiving team, and the rightmost players become the player 1s:
+Next, Steve does another great serve, the receiving team hits the ball back, and Steve’s team screws up and misses the ball, or perhaps hits it out of the court.
+Whatever happened, the serving team committed a fault.
+The receiving team still can’t score a point, but, because player 2 screwed up, it’s time for the ball to go to the opposing team!

 Additional Rules